Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

     MAXX(MostExpensiveBrandTable, 'myntra_products_catalog'[ProductBrand])
 ```

-To create the Most Frequent Brtand By erach Gender Table, these measures where created.
+To create the Most Frequent Brand By each Gender Table, these measures where created.

 **MostFrequentBrandByGender**
 ```sql